Tour Highlights

 Excluded: Gratuities, personal expenses.

-Day 7 (Jan 19) – Fly to Baltra Island in the Galapagos Islands
+Day 7 (Jan 19) – Take a Ferry to Santa Cruz Island, Galapagos

 Not Included: Gratuities, personal expenses.